 DART Rail Schedules:Green Line

-Connecting Bus Routes:11 (buses stop on Malcolm X), 19, 76, Baylor Medical Shuttles (opens in a new window)
+Connecting Bus Routes:11 (buses board on Malcolm X), 19, 76, Baylor Medical Shuttles (opens in a new window)

 Bus Bay Assignments:

 Bay 1 — 76 Downtown

 Bay 3 — Paratransit, Rail Disruption Shuttle Stop

 Bay 4 — 19 Ann Arbor, 19 Downtown, 19 Polk Terrace